YimMenu-Lua/Samurais-Scripts/CONTRIBUTING.md

 ## Main Script

 - If you have any feature you want to add to the script, feel free to open a PR.
 If the feature code is not yours, make sure you have permission from the author before contributing it.

+> [!IMPORTANT]
+> Make sure to add a commit message and description to your PR.
+The release changelog depends on that.